wojciech-graj/TIC-MIDI/README.md

 - Disregards multiple MIDI channels
 - Only considers the following MIDI messages: `set_tempo`, `note_on`, `note_off`
 - Only uses the Master Volume TIC-80 command
-- Does not generate sfx and waveforms for various instruments
+- Does not generate sfx and waveforms

 ### Usage